 If you include enough healthy fats and greens, you’ll still feel plenty satisfied after your meals.

-If you feel up for doing a 3 day fast, I totally encourage it.
-Personally, 3-5 days is more of a psychological challenge than I want to commit to, and I think it’s possible to get 80+% of the benefits of a 5 day fast with a fraction of the challenge that would present.
-As I mentioned in the section above, I shoot to get as close to that magic 36-hour number as I can, and if all goes to plan, I can get close to that number keeping energy levels and brain function high while experiencing next-to-no discomfort.
+If you feel up for doing a 3-5 day fast, I totally encourage it as there are a lot of benefits that come with prolonged fasting that are not seen in these shorter fasts.
+That being said, I think it’s possible to get 70+% of the benefits of a 3-5 day fast with a fraction of the challenge that would present.
+As I mentioned in the section above, I shoot to get as close to that magic 36-hour number as I can, and if all goes to plan, I can get close to that number keeping energy levels and brain function high while experiencing little discomfort.

 Here’s how I do this: